Table of Contents

 For example, BNB regularly burns part of its supply, reducing the number of tokens and increasing their scarcity.
 For NFTs, the supply equals the number of tokens in the collection - for instance, 10,000 items, which makes them limited by design.
 Solana has a Total Supply of around 613.82 million, while its Max Supply is not capped, as new tokens can be issued according to the protocol.

-How to Track Crypto Market Data Securely in Gem Wallet
+Gem Wallet - the Best Place to Track Crypto Market Data Securely

 Market data is not just a set of numbers - it’s a tool that helps you see real market movements.
 In the self-custodial Gem Wallet, you can track all key metrics easily and securely.
-Only you control your crypto keys, the wallet is fully open-source, and all market data is updated in real time through CoinGecko.
+Only you control your crypto keys.
+The wallet is fully open-source, and all market data is updated in real time through the CoinGecko API, ensuring accurate and reliable price and market indicators.

 Gem Wallet supports more than 100 blockchains and over 10 million tokens, including Bitcoin, Ethereum, Solana, BNB, and USDT across TRC-20, ERC-20, BEP-20 and other formats.
 This lets you check the market data of any coin and react instantly: track market cap, monitor Circulating and Total Supply, view price charts by the hour, day, week, month, or long-term periods, quickly open official project websites directly from the wallet, explore extended data, set price alerts for 5%, 10%, or 15% movements, check asset activity, and manage your portfolio without intermediaries.